IntroStats7e/IntroStats7e.github.io/Kentucky_Derby_2025/readme.md

 # Kentucky Derby 2025

 This folder contains the Kentucky Derby 2025 data.
-The data are sourced from www.kentuckyderby.ag/kentuckyderby-results.php or https://en.wikipedia.org/wiki/Kentucky_Derby.
+The data are sourced from https://en.wikipedia.org/wiki/Kentucky_Derby.

 The variables in this dataset are: